alexbevi/alexbevi.github.com/_posts/2022-02-07-cleaning-up-etl-results-in-mongodb-by-transposing-multiple-arrays.markdown

 ```

 I've included two variations of the pipeline to illustrate the different approaches you can take to solve the same problem.
 Depending on your use case the "hard" way may be more appropriate, however the "easy" way requires far less processing and should be more performant as a result.

+## Updating the Data

+The pipeline examples above don't acctually writing any changes back to disk.
+This is by design to ensure no copy/paste errors result in unanticipated data loss as a result.

+Once you are satisfied with the transformations and are ready to write the results, either an [`$out`](https://docs.mongodb.com/manual/reference/operator/aggregation/out/) or [`$merge`](https://docs.mongodb.com/manual/reference/operator/aggregation/merge/) stage can be added as the final stage in the pipeline.